maximumstock/hexsales-api/README.md

-# nodejs-template
+# hexsales-api

-A simple node.js template for future projects using koa.js.
+A REST-like HTTP API for sales data for the HEX tcg built with node.js and koa.js